Ethnosport Cultural Festival: Sports

-As of the third edition there are 13 different ethnosports in which athletes compete in.
-These include aba wrestling, shalwar wrestling, brace wrestling, oil wrestling and mounted archery.
+As of the third edition, there were thirteen different ethnosports in which athletes compete.
+These included aba wrestling, shalwar wrestling, brace wrestling, oil wrestling and mounted archery.

 In the third edition, Yabusame (traditional Japanese horseback archery) and falcon racing were also featured.

 Oil wrestling

 Oil wrestling is a sport in which two opponents covered in olive oil wrestle each other.
-Due to the olive oil, gripping the opponent is made much more difficult and thus ads a level of complexity to the sport as compared to the non oiled Greco-Roman wrestling.
-It is said that it was practiced by the ancients 4500 years ago but it has at least been practiced since the Ottoman conquest of Rumelia.
+Due to the olive oil, gripping the opponent is made much more difficult and thus adds a level of complexity to the sport as compared to the non-oiled Greco-Roman wrestling.
+It is said that it was practiced by the ancients 4,500 years ago, but it has at least been practiced since the Ottoman conquest of Rumelia.

-Originally the wrestling would continue until one of the wrestlers is overpowered however later on a point system was added.
-At the first oil wrestling tournament which lasted for 3 days it is said that in the final round two brothers wrestled each other and neither one was able to outplay the other and they ended up dying of exhaustion.
+Originally, the wrestling would continue until one of the wrestlers is overpowered.
+However, later on a point system was added.
+At the first oil wrestling tournament, which lasted for three days, it is said that in the final round two brothers wrestled each other and neither one was able to outplay the other and they ended up dying of exhaustion.
 The Kırkpınar tournament continues today in their spirit.

 The wrestling takes place on a grassy patch of earth which is designated as the (Turkish:Er Meydanı).

 It is considered an inseparable part of Turkish culture.